-Jakki: So I can answer- I can answer that sure.
+Jakki: So I can answer– I can answer that.
+Cool.
 So yeah.
 Getting in drag, just showered, just shaved my face.
 Putting on my moisturizer and getting ready to go to the mug.
 Mug can take an hour and a half to two hours.
 I have like started becoming a little more speedy in it.
-Um, I know some people like tricks in the towel.
-She can do her makeup in an hour, Kim Chi can do.
+Um, I know some people like Trixie Mattel She can do her makeup in an hour, Kim Chi can do.

 Baylee: I love Trixie.
 That’s my idol right there.
 All the Trixie’s videos I watch.
 Okay.
 Keep going.
 Sorry.

-Jakki: So like, I have had times where I’ve had to change my outfit in under 20 minutes from head to toe, not makeup, but full head to toe everything and less than like 10/20 minutes.
+Jakki: So like, I have had like times where I’ve had to change my outfit in under 20 minutes from head to toe, not makeup, but full head to toe everything and less than like 10/20 minutes.
 Like it happens and you just gotta do it.
 Um, so I do have like that experience, but I’d say overall in drag, I like to give myself about three hours.
-Or if I have, you know- it depends on how , how quick I need to get ready.
-Um, I know I have a drag show.
+Or if I have, you know- it depends on how, how quick I need to get ready.
+Um, if I know I have a drag show.
 I like to give myself honestly like five hours and it’s just like, if I’m done then I just get to chill out and just drink water.
 Go to eat, get to do that.
-If it’s something that I have to get ready quick, um that’s when I get into it.
+If it’s something that I have to get ready quick, um that’s what I gotta do.

 Baylee: Okay, so the next question is what are the biggest challenges when doing drag and being a drag artist?